shabakhatun3012/PYTHON_DATA_ANALYSIS/README.md

 # PYTHON_DATA_ANALYSIS
 The coronavirus or Covid-19 is a large family of viruses that causes illnesses ranging from the common cold to acute respiratory syndromes, but the current virus is a novel strain not seen before.
 Common symptoms of the novel coronavirus strain include respiratory symptoms such as fever, cough, and shortness of breath, according to the WHO.
 The WHO has declared the coronavirus epidemic as a global health emergency.
+ This project shows the affect of coronavirus worldwide.
+ In India more than 700 people affected by this Virus.
+ In this project the Dataset used for globally is COVID-19.
+Here there are so many visualization and comparision of effects of different countries. predicted the effect of Coronavirus using Time Series Forecasting.